 Water bodies (both ground and surface water) have provided importance to hortoforestry, around the world, since the early twentieth century, with the rise of both the global population and society’s consumerism, agriculture has intensified, having a direct impact on the degradation of soils, water, air, natural landscapes and biodiversity (Pavlidisetal., 2018)24

 Microclimate variations have a major effect on the crop environment.
 The presence of trees which is a dominating component in any short forestry system modifies site microclimate in terms of temperature, water vapor content, wind speed, and temperature reductions; and can help reduce the heat stress of crops (Re et al., 2019)25.
 Shade trees modify the interception of radiant energy by the foliage of crops, which affects the physiology of the under grown crop.
 Water use efficiency and carboxylation efficiency are better (Sangwan et al. 2015)26 in hortoforestry systems.
-Short forestry system reduces vulnerability and increase the resilience of farming systems against climate-related risks (Suresh bhai et al. 2017)27
+Short forestry system reduces vulnerability and increase the resilience of farming systems against climate-related risks (Suresh bhai et al., 2017)27

-Several evaluations have documented that short forestry systems are economically and environmentally viable solutions for farmers to meet the challenges of food, nutrition, energy, employment, and environmental security, especially in developing countries (Pande et al. 2018)28.
+Several evaluations have documented that short forestry systems are economically and environmentally viable solutions for farmers to meet the challenges of food, nutrition, energy, employment, and environmental security, especially in developing countries (Pande et al., 2018)28.
 The adoption of short forestry technologies depends on the edaphic-climatic, socioeconomic status, and, needs of farmers.
 One of the main motivations for farmers to simultaneously grow various vegetables and fruits is to reduce the overall risk of production through a diversification effect.
 Farmers are interested in growing annual plants among young timber trees to receive the benefits of annual fertilization and weed management.
 While fruit trees have along gestation period (4-5years) to provide income;

 the interspaces can be used to cultivate crops profitably until they develop canopies (Gunaga, 2017)29.

-Finally, climate change poses a great threat to agriculture and food security (Lasco et al.2016)30.
-Hortoforestry has been suggested as a global solution for increasing and-use efficiency while reducing environmental impacts and economic risks for farmers (Paul et al.2017)31.
+Finally, climate change poses a great threat to agriculture and food security (Lasco et al., 2016)30.
+Hortoforestry has been suggested as a global solution for increasing and-use efficiency while reducing environmental impacts and economic risks for farmers (Paul et al., 2017)31.

 Role of hortoforestry in climate change scenario

-Kyoto protocol states that hortoforestry is an afforestation activity that sequesters carbon dioxide (CO2) in the soil, conserves biodiversity, protects cropland, works as a windbreak, and provides food and feed to humans and livestock, pollen for honey bees, wood for fuel, and timber for shelters construction, so that, Hortoforestry is more attractive as a land use practice for the farming communities worldwide instead of cropland and forestland management systems (Abbas et al.2017)32.
-Hortoforestry also has implications for emissions of other green house gases, like nitrous oxide and methane; and provides opportunities for the adaptation of crop production to climate change, maintaining agricultural production and enhancing carbon sequestration (Lawson et al., 2018)33.
+Kyoto protocol states that hortoforestry is an afforestation activity that sequesters carbon dioxide (CO2) in the soil, conserves biodiversity, protects cropland, works as a windbreak, and provides food and feed to humans and livestock, pollen for honey bees, wood for fuel, and timber for shelters construction, so that, Hortoforestry is more attractive as a land use practice for the farming communities worldwide instead of cropland and forestland management systems (Abbas et al., 2017)32.
+Hortoforestry also has implications for emissions of other greenhouse gases, like nitrous oxide and methane; and provides opportunities for the adaptation of crop production to climate change, maintaining agricultural production and enhancing carbon sequestration (Lawson et al., 2018)33.

 Hortoforestry can produce various economic, social and environmental benefits, and probably wider than in the case of large-scale afforestation.
 Hortoforestry systems could be an interesting opportunity for conventional livestock production with low financial returns and negative environmental effects (overgrazing and soil degradation).
-For many livestock farmers, who may face financial barriers in developing this type of combined system (e.g., silvopastoral systems), payment for environmental services could contribute to the feasibility of these initiatives.
+For many livestock farmers, who may face financial barriers in developing this type of combined system (e.g., Silvopastoral systems), payment for environmental services could contribute to the feasibility of these initiatives.
 Shadow trees and shelters may also have beneficial effects on livestock production and income.
 Little evidence of local extinction and invasion of species risking biodiversity has been found when practicing hortoforestry.

 Conclusion